marfarma/microkids-related-posts/readme.txt

 	`<?php if( function_exists("MRP_show_related_posts") ) MRP_show_related_posts(); ?>`

-1. Or, if you’re looking for further integration, use this to grab the IDs of related posts:
+1. Or, if you're looking for further integration, use this to grab the IDs of related posts:

 	`MRP_get_related_posts( $post_id );`